zuramai/mazer/demo/assets/extensions/choices.js/README.md

     noResultsText: 'No results found',
     noChoicesText: 'No choices to choose from',
     itemSelectText: 'Press to select',
+    uniqueItemText: 'Only unique values can be added',
+    customAddItemText: 'Only values matching specific conditions can be added',
     addItemText: (value) => {
       return `Press Enter to add <b>"${value}"</b>`;
     },